DarkFlippers/unleashed-firmware/applications/plugins/minesweeper/README.md

 - Arrow buttons to move
 - Push center button to open field
 - Hold center button to toggle flag
+- Push center button on an already open field that has the correct amount of flags surrounding it to auto-open the remaining ones (thanks @gelin!)

 ## Compiling